hsharghi/vapor-wallet/README.md

 ##### Confirm deposit

 Deposit to a wallet can be unconfirmed.
-It will not calculated in wallet balance. you can confirm it later by accessing the transaction's `confirm` method.
+It will not calculated in wallet balance. you can confirm it later by calling the transaction's `confirm` method.
 After confirming transaction(s), wallets balance is automatically refreshed (unless use `autoRefresh: false` parameter).
 But if you confirm a transaction manually by running fluent queries,   you need to call `refreshBalance()` method to update the wallet's balance.

 ~~~~swift